Skip to main content

 Translation

-When governance is broad and unhurried, the people are pure and generous.
-When governance is sharp and prying, the people are mean and wanting.
+When governance is broad and unhurried, the people grow pure and generous.
+When governance is sharp and prying, the people grow mean and wanting.

 Misfortune — fortune leans upon it.
 Fortune — misfortune lurks within it.
-Who knows where the turning point lies?
-Is there no standard of the upright?
+Who knows where this turning will end?
+Is there no fixed standard of right?

 The upright reverts to the strange, the good reverts to the monstrous.
-The people's bewilderment over this has indeed gone on for a very long time.
+Humanity's bewilderment before this has gone on for a very long time indeed.

-Therefore the Sage is square but does not cut, angular but does not wound, straight but does not impose, bright but does not dazzle.
+Therefore the Sage is square but does not cut, edged but does not wound, straight but does not impose, bright but does not dazzle.

 Word Notes